WORKING PRO-ACTIVELY TO PROMOTE

 If a test is required during the audit, such as a pressure test, you will be required to attend the audit with all the testing equipment.
 If the installation is large or complex, you should advise the auditor when arranging the audit to allow sufficient time for the audit to take place.

-The PIRB Plumbing Inspector will work to a Plumbing Inspection Checklist which is based on the plumbing laws and standards.
+The PIRB Plumbing Inspector will conduct an audit to confirm compliance with national standards and regulations.
 Penalties apply if you fail to provide details or fail to meet the auditor at the site.
 You must meet the auditor at the agreed time and site, and provide access to the total installation.

 How will I know if my work has been selected for an audit?